Classification of finite dimensional nilpotent Lie superalgebras by their multiplier: Introduction

 The theory of Lie superalgebras and Lie supergroups has many applications in various areas of Mathematics and Physics.
-In 1975, Kac \cite{KAC1977} offers a comprehensive description of the mathematical theory of Lie superalgebras, and establishes the classification of all finite-dimensional simple Lie superalgebras over an algebraically closed field of characteristic zero.
+In 1975, Kac in \cite{KAC1977} offered a comprehensive description of the mathematical theory of Lie superalgebras, and has established the classification of all finite-dimensional simple Lie superalgebras over an algebraically closed field of characteristic zero.
+However the classification of finite dimensional nilpotent Lie superalgebras is still an open problem as it is the case for Lie algebras.
+Till today nilpotent Lie superalgebras $L$ where $\dim L \leq 5$ over real and complex fields are known \cite{alv,back, ah, na}.
+All Lie superalgebras up to dimension four over real field are known since 1978 \cite{back}, and in this list there are no simple Lie superalgebras.
+Then nilpotent Lie superalgebras up to dimension five over both real and complx fields are classified by Hegazi \cite{ah}.
+Again classification of all five dimensional Lie supealgebras are done over complex field \cite{na}.
+Recently Isabbel et. al., have given classification of nilpotent Lie superalgebras $L$ with $\dim L \leq 5$ in \cite{alv}, which includes some missing five dimensional superalgebras in \cite{ah, na}.
+Furthermore classification of some low dimensional filiform Lie superalgebras are done in \cite{gilg2001, gomez2004}.